Charles Rigault de Genouilly: Crimean War

 In 1853 he was appointed flag-captain of the ship of the line Ville de Paris by Admiral Hamelin and took part in the bombardment of Odessa on 22 April 1854, one of the early naval actions of the Crimean War.
 Promoted contre-amiral (rear admiral) in 1854, he served with distinction in the siege of Sebastopol, where he was in command of the French marines (fusiliers-marins).

 Second Opium War

 In 1857 Rigault de Genouilly sailed aboard the frigate Némésis to join the naval armada assembled by Admiral Léonard Charner for the Second Opium War, and was placed in command of the French naval division.
-During the campaign he took part in the blockade of Macau and captured the capture of Canton.
+During the campaign he took part in the blockade of Macau and captured Canton.

-After this success he served at the capture of the Peiho forts and accompanied the Anglo-French expedition to Tientsin.
+After this success he served at the capture of the Hai River forts and accompanied the Anglo-French expedition to Tianjin.